-Do you feel restless?
 Have you gotten 7 hours of sleep but still feel tired?
-Here are some healthy ways to increase your energy levels that will allow you to have a more productive day.
+Here are some healthy ways to increase your energy levels that will allow you to have a productive day.

-Consider Your Diet - Coconut oil contains medium chain fatty acids that help your body burn fat for energy.
+Coconut oil contains medium chain fatty acids that help your body burn fat for energy.
 Add coconut water to your smoothie, or use coconut oil when cooking.
-They say the fastest man in the world, Usain Bolt, could very well be fast because of his consumption of coconut water!
-Also, chia seeds and green leafy vegetables (like spinach, kale, or collard greens) also have magnesium and chlorophyl that will naturally improve energy levels.
-Finally, try to eat 1-2 serving of fruits.
-Fruit contains potassium and fructose that will help boost your energy levels.
+Chia seeds and green leafy vegetables (like spinach, kale, or collard greens) also have magnesium and chlorophyl that will naturally improve energy levels.
+Finally, aim for to eat 1-2 serving of fruits.
+Fruit contains potassium and fructose that will help boost your \energy levels.
 Taking supplements and making sure you're getting all your vitamins in daily are also essential.

 Do you try any of these alternatives to increase your energy levels?
 If not, what do you do instead?
 Comment below!